vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-pandora’s-box.md

 #### MONEY CREATION

 These private corporate platforms are not limiting themselves to basic bank services.
-They are rapidly moving into the territory of money- creator banks, creating their own loan services using the same model of money creation that all private banks use in our current money system.
+They are rapidly moving into the territory of money-creator banks, creating their own loan services using the same model of money creation that all private banks use in our current money system.
 This ability to pick and choose who gets newly created money gives them enormous additional power over society.